Pituitary Tumor: Treatment Choices

 Talking with your healthcare provider

 At first, thinking about treatment options may seem overwhelming.
 Talk with your healthcare providers, nurses, and loved ones.
 Make a list of questions.
 Think about the benefits, risks, and possible side effects of each option.
-Discuss your concerns with your healthcare provider before making a decision.
+Discuss your concerns with your provider before making a decision.